Heart, Immune | May 16, 2017 | Author: Naturopath

 Extracts from the leaves of the olive tree has up to 40 times more phenolic compounds than olive oil, with none of the fats.
 Although the active polyphenols are present in the olive fruit and oil, the active polyphenols are significantly higher in the leaves.

 It’s also important to note that there are different ways in which olive leaf extract is made.
+Some companies use the fresh leaves whilst others extract the active ingredients from the dried leaves.

-Some companies believe that using the fresh leaves results in a superior quality product compared to using dried leaves.
-However, looking for an olive leaf extract which details a standardized amount of an active constituent, usually oleuropein, is one indicator that the product is excellent quality.
+Looking for an olive leaf extract which details a standardized amount of an active constituent, usually oleuropein, is one indicator that the product is excellent quality.

 Your heart, and blood vessels work together to pump blood around the body—essential for delivering nutrients and oxygen to organs and tissues.
 Constriction or poor function of these blood vessels can lead to poor health and serious trouble for your heart.
 Components which contribute to this occurring can include having elevated levels of bad cholesterol (LDL’s) and high blood pressure.
 Atherosclerosis occurs when plaque on our arteries narrows and stiffens our blood vessels.
 High cholesterol levels can contribute to the formation of these plaques.